turnermike/bitbucket-deployment-hook/README.md

         $ touch deployments.log
         $ touch index.html

-4. Add the following code to your .htaccess file.
+4. Add some code to your .htaccess file to only allow Bitbucket's servers access to the script and enable PHP error reporting.

         $ nano .htaccess